 Engine 2, Ladder 1 and Engine 4 each have 10 assigned call firefighters.

-equipped and well trained fire departments in Massachusetts.
+best equipped and well trained fire departments in Massachusetts.
 With a large industrial

-complex such as Rockwell International located in the town of Hopedale, it is imperative that a modern and well-
+complex such as Rockwell International located in the town of Hopedale, it is imperative that a

-records, acknowledges the cooperation of Hopedale Fire Chief Herbert S. Durgin and
+and town records, acknowledges the cooperation of Hopedale Fire Chief Herbert S. Durgin and

 Firefighter Robert A. Hammond.
 Without their help, this historical summary could not have been

 Fire truck parades, muster, 1976, 1986 Then and Now - The Fire Station